Usage Data Billing

 The formula uses the API name of the field that links the object to the account, for example,

 ON_AddToTransactionTable Checkbox Required when using the continuous invoice run.
-Determines whether to show the transaction on the invoice, deselected by default.
+Determines whether to show the itemized usage data records on the invoice, deselected by default.
 ON_AddToCsv Checkbox Required when using the continuous invoice run.
-Determines whether to export the transaction as CSV, deselected by default.
-ON_Date Formula (Date)
+Determines whether to export the itemized usage data records as CSV, deselected by default.
+ON_Date Formula (Date)/

 Data field, displays the date on which the transaction is considered for invoicing.